rmajoewsky/Predicting-Smoking-Status-from-EHRs/README.md

 # NLP_Smoking_Extraction
-Natural Language Processing and Deep Learning in order to determine smoking status
+Natural Language Processing and Deep Learning in order to determine smoking status from Electronic Health Records

 NLP Pipeline for determining smoking status based on patient progress notes